-You know all the guts and gunk you scoop out of the middle of a pumpkin?
-Let's use it to make one of my favorite snacks!
-Rinsing and roasting the seeds you pull out of your pumpkins doesn't take much time, and it results in the easiest, yummiest, sweet and salty treat.
-Eat these healthy seeds on their own or use them as a topping for soup, salads, or even granola and yogurt.
-Roasting pumpkin seeds is one of the best things about fall!
+Rinsing and roasting the raw seeds doesn't take much time, and it results in the easiest, yummiest sweet-and-salty treat.
+Eat these healthy seeds on their own or use them as a topping for salads, pumpkin soup or even homemade granola.
+Roasted pumpkin seeds is one of the best things about fall!

-This is one of my shortest ingredient lists ever!
-Pumpkin seeds are so delicious, you don't really need to add much to make them delicious.
-I love that these are ingredients I always have on hand, so when I get my hands on a fresh pumpkin, I know roasted pumpkin seeds are in my future!
+I love that these are ingredients I always have on hand, so when I get my hands on a fresh pumpkin I know roasted pumpkin seeds are in my future!

 - Maple sugar (or coconut sugar) - Maple sugar is what remains after pure maple syrup is boiled down.
 It's a natural sweetener that keeps this recipe free of refined sugar.
 You can also use coconut sugar, which is similar as it's made from the sap of the coconut palm tree.
 Food science!